 Anterior view of the bones and joints of the shoulder.

 Superficial muscles of the anterior shoulder and upper arm.

 Deep muscles of the posterior shoulder and upper arm.

 Shoulder sprains are caused by compression and shear forces, excessive range of motion, and overuse.
-Forceful abduction, excessive external rotation and extension, or a direct force that ...
+Forceful abduction, excessive external rotation and extension, or a direct force that translates the humerus ...